pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 approaches, negative samplers, and the explicit modeling of inverse relations.
 For a specific model composition based on these components, the best set of hyper-parameter values, e.g., embedding dimension, learning rate, batch size, loss function-specific hyper-parameters such as the margin value in the margin ranking loss need to be determined.
 This is accomplished by a process called hyper-parameter optimization.
-Different approaches are have been proposed, of which random search and grid search are very popular.
+Different approaches have been proposed, of which random search and grid search are very popular.